smblott-github/jk-navigator-too/README.md

-With JK-Navigator-Too (jkn2), you can use `j`/`k` to select elements on a number of popular web sites: search results on Google, DuckDuckGo, Youtube, news stories and live reporting on the BBC or the Guardian, posts on Reddit, and so on.
+With JK-Navigator-Too (jkn2), you can use `j`/`k` to select elements on a number of popular web sites: search results on Google, DuckDuckGo, Youtube, news stories and live reporting on the BBC or the Guardian, posts on Reddit, various Github pages, and so on.

-In addition, the `Enter` key activates the link associated with the selected element.
-The browsing experience is `j-Enter`, or `j-j-Enter`, or whatever; no mouse required.
+In addition, `Enter` activates the link associated with the selected element; usually, no mouse is required.

 #### Getting Started